callbellchat/callbell-fullstack-assignment/README.md

 The server should be able to:

 - Create Trello cards through a secured route;
-- Listen to Trello webhooks to save created and updated cards into a local database;
+- Listen to Trello webhooks to save created and updated cards into a local database; it should also **delete cards** whenever receiving the relative event.

 The React frontend app should be able to: